TimKahn/Guess_the_Address/README.md

  * Out of these 429 data points with similar titles, many are automatically discarded via reverse geocoding -- incorrect matches will tend to lie outside of the 500m circle (with a few exceptions).
 After applying the geographical constraint, the remaining matches are manually validated by comparing their AirBNB and VRBO/Homeaway URLs.
 The intent at this stage is not to predict addresses; it's to be absolutely sure of the locations for the (tiny!) positive class.
 Absent a better method for getting 100% accurate address matches to AirBNB, manual validation is essential here.
 Perhaps at some point, legally mandated licenses for short term rentals will provide an easier starting point...

- * Next, I match these confirmed locations' addresses to addresses in the tax assessor data.
+ * Next, I match these confirmed locations to addresses in the tax assessor data.

     * Approximately 15% of the VRBO/Homeaway addresses cannot be matched to an address in the tax assessor data, even without the 500m proximity restriction.
 Perhaps the public records are incomplete.
 In some of these cases, the location has been fudged on the VRBO/Homeaway listing to show a nearby business, not a residence.
 A better understanding of these discrepancies will be necessary for a deployed model.